Jacobi identities in low-dimensional topology

 \section{Abstract}

 The Jacobi identity is the key relation in the definition of a Lie algebra.
-In the last decade, it also appeared at the heart of the theory of finite type invariants of knots, links and 3-manifolds (and is there called the IHX-relation).
-In addition, this relation was recently found to arise naturally in a theory of embedding obstructions for 2-spheres in $4$-manifolds \cite{ST1}.
-We expose the underlying topological unity between the 3- and 4-dimensional IHX-relations, deriving from a picture, Figure~\ref{IHX-7B-fig}, of the Borromean rings embedded on the boundary of an unknotted genus~3 handlebody in 3-space.
-This is most naturally related to knot and 3-manifold invariants via the theory of grope cobordisms \cite{CT1}.
+In the last decade, it also appeared at the heart of the theory of finite type invariants of knots, links and 3-manifolds (and is there called the IHX relation).
+In addition, this relation was recently found to arise naturally in a theory of embedding obstructions for 2-spheres in $4$-manifolds in terms of Whitney towers.
+This paper contains the first proof of the 4-dimensional version of the Jacobi identity.
+We also expose the underlying topological unity between the 3- and 4-dimensional IHX relations, deriving from a beautiful picture of the Borromean rings embedded on the boundary of an unknotted genus~3 handlebody in 3-space.
+This picture is most naturally related to knot and 3-manifold invariants via the theory of grope cobordisms.